SkretasLab/ProteoSeeker/README.md

 sudo docker image pull proteoseeker:main
 ~~~

-The "main" version has a size of  **15.6 GB**.
+The "light" version has a size of  **15.6 GB**.
 To install the "light" version use one of the following commands:
 ~~~bash
 sudo docker image pull proteoseeker:light
 ~~~